Wonder Woman (soundtrack)

-Wonder Woman: Original Motion Picture Soundtrack is the soundtrack to the film of the same name.

-The music is composed and arranged by Rupert Gregson-Williams.
+Wonder Woman: Original Motion Picture Soundtrack is the soundtrack to the 2017 film Wonder Woman.
+The music was composed and arranged by Rupert Gregson-Williams.
 It was released on June 2, 2017, by WaterTower Music.

 Rupert Gregson-Williams was hired to compose the film's music in November 2016.
 He is joined by Evan Jolly, Tom Howe, Paul Mounsey, and Andrew Kawczynski who provide additional music.
 The soundtrack was released on the same day as the film on CD, digital, and vinyl.
-The score also heavily samples "Is She with You?" theme from the film Batman v Superman: Dawn of Justice, which was written by Hans Zimmer and Junkie XL.
+(Note: Attributed to multiple references:)

-Australian singer Sia sang a song for the film, entitled "To Be Human", featuring English musician Labrinth.
-Written by Florence Welch and Rick Nowels, the song is featured on the soundtrack.
-The single was released on May 25, 2017.
+The soundtrack features the exclusive song "To Be Human", which was written by Florence Welch and Rick Nowels, and performed by Sia and Labrinth.
+The song was released as a single on May 25, 2017.